 He's on set and he's not leaving.

-So the host goes, Well, I guess you could stay here if you want Sam for the next segment.
+So the host goes, well, I guess you could stay here if you want, Sam, for the next segment.

-He's like, All right, yeah, sure, I'll hang out.
+He's like, all right, yeah, sure.

-It is it is hysterical.
+It is hysterical.

 It's unbelievable.

-Uh, but you don't bring it up until the end of the interview.
+I smell booze on your breath, but you don't bring it up until the end of the interview.

-Thailand to interview a sex coach hook in a hooker who says she might have all the answers to all of this just because she says well there's a sex coach in Russia.
+To interview a sex coach in a hooker who says she might have all the answers to all of this just because she says.

 But there's another woman in Thailand who may have information on Trump and sexual escapades.